jsilva-js/nextjs-pokemon-tech-test/README.md

 ## Overview

-Poplin Technical test is a Pokemon catalog built with Next.js, using the App Router and TypeScript.
+Technical test is a Pokemon catalog built with Next.js, using the App Router and TypeScript.
 It fetches data from the [PokeAPI](https://pokeapi.co/) and stores it in a SQLite database via Prisma ORM.
 The frontend displays a list of Pokémon with pagination and allows users to view details of individual Pokémon.

 ---